 The PID Act provides protection for people reporting wrongdoing by imposing penalties on anyone who takes detrimental action substantially in reprisal for them making the public interest disclosure.
+It may also be a breach of the Council's Code of Conduct.

-Woollahra Council will not tolerate any reprisal action against staff who report wrongdoing.
+Woollahra Council will not tolerate any reprisal action against a person who report wrongdoing.
 The criminal penalties that can be imposed include imprisonment or fines.
 Detrimental action is also misconduct that justifies disciplinary action.
 People who take detrimental action against someone who has made a disclosure can also be required to pay damages for any loss suffered by that person.